TooshieTom/TA-Management-System/ReadME.md

 ## Conclusion

 The SMU TA Module is designed to provide a smooth workflow for faculty and students by integrating course and job posting functionalities with a clear separation between backend services and frontend components.
-While the core structure and relationships are in place, there are known backend errors that are preventing the system from operating as intended.
-Team 5 will address these issues in Sprint 2, focusing on endpoint mapping, cascade settings, course data completeness, and filtering logic.

 This ReadME outlines the progress made so far, along with the areas that require further debugging and refinement.